frappe/frappe_io/frappe_io/www/help/apps.md

 # Frappe Apps

 Frappe Apps are Python packages which use the Frappe platform.
 They can live anywhere on the [Python path](https://docs.python.org/2/tutorial/modules.html#the-module-search-path) and must have an entry in the `apps.txt` file.

 ### Creating an app

 Frappe ships with a boiler plate for a new app.
-The command `frappe --make_app apps_dir` helps you start a new app by starting an interactive shell.
+The command `bench make-app app-name` helps you start a new app by starting an interactive shell.

-	% frappe --make_app apps
+	% bench make-app sample_app
 	App Name: sample_app
 	App Title: Sample App
 	App Description: This is a sample app.
 	App Publisher: Acme Inc.